General Org-Mode Configuration

 (t (bounds-of-thing-at-point type-of-thing))))

-In the original buffer, we want to edit a sentence, but in the editing buffer, a single sentence may expand to multiple sentences, so we need to change whether we select a 'sentence or a 'defun (for a paragraph).
+In the original buffer, we want to edit a sentence, but in the editing buffer, a single sentence may expand to more than one, so we need to change whether we select a 'sentence or a 'defun (for a paragraph).

 With this function, we can call destructuring-bind to define what section we want to edit by assigning the start and end values.
 Now we create another buffer window, set the local variables, and insert the region/sentence we requested: